london-escience/tempss/README.md

 #### Development Team

-The tempro team includes members from Department of Computing, Imperial College London and EPCC, University of Edinburgh.
-Current and former developers and contributors to the TemPro project include:
+The TemPSS team includes members from Department of Computing, Imperial College London and EPCC, University of Edinburgh.
+Current and former developers and contributors to the TemPSS project include:

  * Peter Austing
  * Chris Cantwell